 3. How many cats of each breed are in your data set?

 It really varies between breeds and depends on our work with those specific breeders.
 We are always adding more cats and more breeds, and are planning to have the largest such database of cat breeds available to use.
-Right now we are focusing on adding
+Here is the current list of available breeds.

 4. Are you doing anything to ensure that the sampled cats represent a good cross-section of the different bloodlines in that breed, either in the US or worldwide?